leeson-consulting/leeson.www/docs/blog/posts/fast-crc_1.0.0.md

 This release has been tagged as **NOT Production Ready**.
-I'm looking for guinea-pigs to test the library -- especically on Big-Endian architectures where it has had no testing to date due to a lack of hardware.
+I'm looking for guinea-pigs to test the library -- especially on Big-Endian architectures where it has had no testing to date due to a lack of hardware.